 To make things easier, there is a calculator at the end of this post.

 Digital scales, that are accurate to one-tenth of a gram, suitable for measuring the spices, can be bought on eBay for around £10.

 I bought 500gm of meat so I used half these amounts.
 Once I’d measured the spices and salt, I mixed them together and sprinkled them on top of the meat in a large bowl.
 I put the rusk on top of the spices.

 I then poured over the water and left it for a couple of minutes to soak into the risk.

 Now comes the important part, it needs mixing until the mince etc becomes sausagemeat.
 It’s a reaction between the meat and the salt that does this.
 It really needs mixing well.
 I used my hands to squish and squeeze it, squishing it between my fingers until it becomes sticky.
 This would be easier had I have pre-salted the meat.
 Even so, it only takes 3 or 4 minutes.
 I’ll mix this more after the rusk has fully hydrated but it’s not far off in this picture.
 You may even notice that its smell changes – it becomes… …well, it becomes sausagey!

 I make no apologies for the high amount of rusk and water in this mix; I like that for sausage rolls; I prefer the texture.
-I don’t want the sausagemeat to be paste-like in some bought ones but I also don’t want it to be too firm.
+I don’t want the sausagemeat to be a soft paste but I also don’t want it to be too firm.